 It is also possible to roll out the systems using templates, which means that the new software programs can be implemented and used at individual locations on a practically ad hoc basis.
 In combination with the Flexus Translation Tool, the entire process can be transformed quickly into other languages.
 This makes international roll-outs feasible.
 As a result of the simple relationship of the required apps, preferably via Google Play or the Apple Store, not only plant-internal employees but also external forwarding agents can be provided with the necessary applications to achieve an efficient turnaround time of the trucks.

-A yard solution with SAP is the right approach for all SAP customers in general.
+An EWM yard management solution with SAP is the right approach for all SAP customers in general.
 After all, the solutions can directly access and update all SAP objects and master data without any interface.
 On top of this, they all make use of the SAP basic technologies, which means that a seamless transfer of knowledge is ensured.
 With the use of the ABAP programming language as source code, the SAP solutions are openly accessible and can be changed using repair keys or extended using a redefinition of classes and methods.
 Additionally, the solutions rely on the known transport channels and therefore facilitate the coordinated transport of development and customizing settings.

 There is no general answer to the question about which yard solution is the right one.
 Nevertheless, we can in principle recommend not to use the standardized Yard WM and Yard EWM solution as things stand today.
 Both solutions lack potential for the future.